 Make Sure Your NAP is Consistent

 A study conducted by Constant Contact, states that 49% of businesses never update their name, address, and phone number online.
-It’s really easy to do, yet it’s quite overlooked.
+It’s really easy to do, yet it’s often overlooked.

 Start by focusing on the major relevant databases in your industry and your social media.
 It’s easy to make mistakes like this, so keep a watchful eye on the first page of Google for what business directories are popping up for different relevant key terms.